hyperledger/besu-docs/docs/HowTo/Use-Privacy/Use-FlexiblePrivacy.md

 ## Adding and removing members

-To add and remove members from an [onchain privacy group](../../Concepts/Privacy/Onchain-PrivacyGroups.md), use the `addToPrivacyGroup` and `removeFromPrivacyGroup` methods in the [web3.js-eea library](https://github.com/PegaSysEng/web3js-eea) client library.
+To add and remove members from a [flexible privacy group](../../Concepts/Privacy/Flexible-PrivacyGroups.md), use the `addToPrivacyGroup` and `removeFromPrivacyGroup` methods in the [web3.js-eea library](https://github.com/PegaSysEng/web3js-eea) client library.